U.S. wants greater role for India in Afghanistan

 "That's historically been the case in Afghanistan and that's going to be the case again.
 And we welcome that."

-The official said the United States would like to see "all of the neighbours, including Pakistan and India, harmonise their approaches because they do share an interest in peace and stability in Afghanistan."
+The official said the United States would like to see "all of the neighbours, including Pakistan and India, harmonize their approaches because they do share an interest in peace and stability in Afghanistan."

-During Panetta's talks, the United States and India also agreed to resume efforts to recover the remains of some 400 U.S. servicemen still unaccounted for in 90 air crashes in northeastern India during the Second World War, defence officials said.

-The United States is keen to get a bigger slice of India's defence acquisitions, and is negotiating to sell it nearly two dozen Apache helicopters along with other weapons.
+The United States is keen to get a bigger slice of India's defence acquisitions, and is negotiating to sell it about a dozen Apache helicopters along with other weapons.